Cardiovascular Management of Type II Diabetes

 And the correct answers are:

-- Cardiovascular death and heart failure related hospitalization reduction relate back to use of empagliflozin
+- Cardiovascular death and heart failure related hospitalization reduction relate back to the use of empagliflozin

 - Cardiovascular death reduction was observed with liraglutide

-- Use of semaglutide was associated with neither a reduction in cardiovascular death nor heart failure hospitalization
+- The use of semaglutide was associated with neither a reduction in cardiovascular death nor heart failure hospitalization

 - Canagliflozin was associated with heart failure related hospitalization as an additional benefit beyond its major adverse cardiac event reduction overall.

 Match the adverse effect with the respective agent.
 Enlisted below on the right, you will see either one or two medications listed, respective adverse effects or adverse events that are potentially associated with the use of these agents.